 The transparent and clear sovereign national stance with no ambiguity in it.
 This is the vision of MP #Fouad_Makhzoumi for Lebanon, and this is the vision of the overwhelming majority of #Lebanese for their homeland #Lebanon.
 No authority above the authority of state institutions, and no weapon outside the state.

-View original post on X →
+View original post on X โ†’

-The alignment of multiple parliamentary voices around a single coherent message — state monopoly on force, realistic diplomacy, no tolerance for extralegal violence — suggests that the sovereignty bloc in Lebanon is finding both language and momentum at a moment of unusual political opening.
-Whether that opening translates into durable institutional change remains Lebanon’s defining challenge.
+The alignment of multiple parliamentary voices around a single coherent message โ€” state monopoly on force, realistic diplomacy, dismantling of the parallel economy, sequenced disarmament, no tolerance for extralegal violence โ€” suggests that the sovereignty bloc in Lebanon is finding both language and momentum at a moment of unusual political opening.